19hours/sg-statutes/Acts/Pensions Act.md

 Transfer from pensionable to non-pensionable office

-25\.
-Where an officer has been transferred from a pensionable office to a non-pensionable office then at the option of such officer —
+25\. —(1) Where an officer has been transferred from a pensionable office to a non-pensionable office then at the option of such officer —

 (a) his service in the non-pensionable office may be reckoned as though it were service in a pensionable office at the pensionable emoluments payable to him immediately prior to such transfer; or

 (b) his service in the pensionable office may be reckoned as though it were service in a non-pensionable office.

-[23
+(2) This regulation does not apply to an officer who, immediately before 1 January 2015, is in a pensionable office established under the Constitution and who is transferred, on or after that date to a non-pensionable office established under the Constitution.

+[S 846/2014 wef 01/01/2015]

 Gratuity where service insufficient for pension